Salmanagha9692/K2connect/README.md

 Engage with regulatory bodies and stay informed about policy changes to ensure ongoing compliance and sustainability.
 Establish a dedicated customer support team to assist users, handle inquiries, and resolve issues promptly.
 Monitor key performance indicators (KPIs) such as patient outcomes, user engagement, and service utilization to measure success.
+Engage with regulatory bodies and stay informed about policy changes to ensure ongoing compliance and sustainability.